 “MITRE Corporation is a not-for-profit company that operates multiple federally funded research and development centers (FFRDCs).
 We provide innovative, practical solutions for some of our nation’s most critical challenges in defense and intelligence, aviation, civil systems, homeland security, the judiciary, healthcare, and cybersecurity.”

-On the other hand, their very existence depends on nothing more critical than their ability to keep secrets.
+On the other hand, their mere existence depends on nothing more critical than their ability to keep secrets.
 This is cooked into their job descriptions.
-FFRDCs are as deeply secretive as the missions that gave birth to them.
-If the Tizard Mission does not ring a bell with you that’s because it was secret, but perhaps you have heard of the Manhattan Project.
-Both were super-secret research and development projects that along with Ultra provided the Allies with the technological edge which would eventually prove decisive in WWII.
+FFRDCs are as intensely secretive as the missions that gave birth to them.
+If the Tizard Mission does not ring a bell with you, it was secret, but perhaps you have heard of the Manhattan Project.
+Both were super-secret research and development projects that, along with Ultra, provided the Allies with the technological edge which would eventually prove decisive in WWII.
 The success of these programs convinced military planners of the need to continue a systematic strategy to preserve our technological advantage over NATO’s perennial adversaries.
 According to the non-secure site http://dap.dau.mil,

-“A Federally Funded Research and Development Center (FFRDC) is an activity sponsored under a broad charter by a Government agency (or agencies) for the purpose of performing, analyzing, integrating, supporting, and/or managing basic or applied research and/or development, and that receives 70 percent or more of its financial support from the Government.”
+“A Federally Funded Research and Development Center (FFRDC) is an activity sponsored under a broad charter by a Government agency (or agencies) to perform, analyze, integrate, support, and/or manage basic or applied research and/or development, and that receives 70 percent or more of its financial support from the Government.”

-To put this in plain English, Mitre operates about as deep as one can get in the bowels of the dreaded Military Industrial Establishment, the bugaboo of every liberal American, myself included.
+In plain English, Mitre operates about as deep as one can get in the bowels of the dreaded Military-Industrial Establishment.
 If anyone had the wherewithal to off poor Mr. Wheeler, they would.
 The thing is…as far as I can determine…Mitre would not seem to have a reasonable motive.
 And, if they did, they would not have bungled the job.
 They would not have allowed Wheeler to stumble around Wilmington, DE, like a drunk, wandering from the Amtrak station to a video-monitored parking garage and beyond, leaving a trail of evidence and providing uncountable opportunities for potential intervention.
 But that’s what happened.
-The trail that eventually ended in a Newark dump begins not far from Mitre Corp, his last known employer/client.
+The path that eventually ended in a Newark dump begins not far from Mitre Corp, his last known employer/client.

 His final trip started when he left Washington’s Union Station aboard an Amtrak train bound for Wilmington, Del.
 At the time, he was under contract to Mitre, and many surmised that he had visited them on the 28th.
-On their website Mitre states that their D.C. offices are located at McNally (Anacostia Naval Annex)2743 Defense Blvd SW # 399, Washington, DC.
+On their website, Mitre states that their D.C. offices are at McNally (Anacostia Naval Annex), 2743 Defense Blvd S.W. # 399, Washington, DC.
 You can’t miss it.
 It is directly across from the NCIS Naval Criminal Investigation Station.
 Interestingly, NCIS has the following mission statement,

 The NCIS mission is to investigate and defeat criminal, terrorist, and foreign intelligence threats to the United States Navy and Marine Corps—ashore, afloat, and in cyberspace” NCIS also has exclusive investigative jurisdiction within the DON for actual, potential, or suspected acts of espionage, terrorism, sabotage, assassination, or defection by naval personnel.”

-Is it reasonable to assume that Wheeler had been in DC to discuss an emerging cyber threat?
-His biography from SLDinfo.com mentions that as a special presidential advisor, he was responsible for standing up Cyberspace Forces which has primary responsibility for our nation’s cyber defense and is responsible to “execute cyberspace operations as directed”.
 This is where things begin to get interesting.
-The year 2010 was a seminal in the history of cyber warfare.
+Is it reasonable to assume that Wheeler had been in D.C. to discuss an emerging cyber threat?
+His biography from SLDinfo.com mentions that as a special presidential advisor, he was responsible for standing up Cyberspace Forces which have primary responsibility for our nation’s cyber defense, and is responsible for “executing cyberspace operations as directed.”
+The year 2010 was seminal in the history of cyber warfare.

 In June of that year, journalist Brian Krebs blogged about a previously unknown cyber virus, which had apparently escaped into the wild.
-This virus was actually a runaway cyber weapon jointly developed by the USA and Israel.
-It was originally targeted at Iran’s Natanz nuclear facilities, but during a software update, a coding error was introduced which disabled the self-limiting function, which had been designed into the weapon.
+This virus was, in fact, a runaway cyber weapon jointly developed by the USA and Israel.
+It was initially targeted at Iran’s Natanz nuclear facilities; however, a coding error was introduced during a software update that disabled the self-limiting function that had been designed into the weapon.
 Rather than self-destruct, the weapon self-replicated.
-As news of this virus spread throughout the cyber-community, one thing became obvious.
-The USA was the first country in history to be identified as using an offensive cyber weapon.
+As news of this virus spread throughout the cyber community, one thing became apparent.
+The USA was the first country to be identified as using an offensive cyber weapon.

-While Iran was the proximate target of this attack, two other countries would look upon our actions as the beginning of a secret cyber war.
-The centrifuges at Nantanz are variations of a Pakistani design, so the Paks would most certainly see a successful attack on Iran as a significant threat to their own operations.
+While Iran was the proximate target of this attack, two other countries would consider our actions as the beginning of a secret cyber war.
+The centrifuges at Nantanz are variations of a Pakistani design, so the Paks would most certainly see a successful attack on Iran as a significant threat to their operations.
 The other country to feel the impact of our attack as though it had been directed at them was Russia, which must be seen as the foster father of Iran’s nuclear ambitions.
-France can claim the title of father since they accepted a $1.18 billion dollar loan from Iran for a 10% stake in the output of the nascent Eurodif enrichment plant at Tricastin, but revolutionary developments in Iran cause the French to renege on the deal and at that point Russia became Iran’s primary nuclear benefactor.
+France can claim the title of father since they accepted a 1.18 billion dollar loan from Iran for a 10% stake in the output of the nascent Eurodif enrichment plant at Tricastin.
+Still, revolutionary developments in Iran caused the French to renege on the deal, and at that point, Russia became Iran’s primary nuclear benefactor.
 When Iran was embarrassed by a clandestine act of cyber war, it fell to Russia to respond.
 Was John Wheeler III the world’s first cyber warfare fatality?

-Certainly, he was not killed by a computer.
-In fact, his death had all the hallmarks of a poisoning, a Modus operandi long associated with the KBG.
-Nevertheless, it is reasonable to argue that very few targets would send a more effective message to the US Defense establishment than the assassination of one of America’s premier cyber experts.
+Wheeler was not killed by a computer.
+In fact, his death had all the hallmarks of poisoning, a modus operandi long associated with the KBG.
+It is reasonable to argue that very few targets would send a more effective message to the U.S. defense establishment than the assassination of one of America’s premier cyber experts.
 Among his many accomplishments, Wheeler was one of the very first American cyberwarriors.
 According to the Air Force Exceptional Civilian Service Award presented to him in 2008, he was “the first of two graduates of the United States Air Force Academy to enter the Air Force Institute of Technology Cyber Master’s Program.”
 Besides being among the first, few people in or out of government were more influential in holding the government accountable for dealing effectively with the coming cyber plague.

-Mitre Corp is not a suspect, because of how blatant and public Jack’s murder was.
-Certainly, if they were involved, secrecy would be paramount.
+Mitre Corp is not a suspect because of how blatant and public Jack’s murder was.
+Indeed, if they were involved, secrecy would be paramount.
 The same is not the case for Russia.
-Recently their victims have spectacularly tumbled from a fourth-floor window, or splatted into the courtyard of a New York consulate, or lain bullet-riddled on a Moscow sidewalk; or wasted away in a hospital bed on prime-time television, all the while attesting to the fact that Putin had had him irreversibly poisoned in a swank London restaurant.
-A reasonable person could assume that if Vladimir Putin wants you dead, it is often because of the ever so public message your death will send to his adversaries.
-As the gulls wheeled over the body of Jack Wheeler, was Putin sending Barack Obama a message “When it comes to death as with so much else in life, true speed is being there.”
+Recently their victims have spectacularly tumbled from a fourth-floor window or splatted into the courtyard of a New York consulate, lain bullet-riddled on a Moscow sidewalk, or wasted away in a hospital bed on prime-time television, all the while attesting to the fact that Putin had had him irreversibly poisoned in a swank London restaurant.
+A reasonable person could assume that if Vladimir Putin wants you dead, it is often because of the ever-so-public message your death will send to his adversaries.
+As the gulls wheeled over the body of Jack Wheeler, was Putin sending Barack Obama a statement “When it comes to death, as with so much else in life, true speed is being there.”
 Russia certainly had the means and motive.
-Then, there is the after action.
+Then, there is the after-action.

-Since the 6th of January, the USA has witnessed only some of the earliest after effects of the most colossally successful cyber-attacks ever launched on any country on earth.
+Since the 6th of January, the USA has witnessed only some of the earliest aftereffects of the most colossally successful cyber-attacks launched on any country ever.
 The final toll of this attack will not be known in our lifetime, if ever.
 Like so many of the other conflicts of our time, it will likely never have a definite end.
 But when historians look back at the beginning of this first cyber war, don’t be surprised if the name John P Wheeler III isn’t listed as the first fatality.
 Jack had signed up for that possibility years ago, long before “cyber” was a prefix for nearly every aspect of war.
 He was special that way.